cavayangtao/lidar_clustering_bench/README.md

 ## How to run

 Please check the README file in each method folder.
+We also provide the [launch files](launch) for easy testing.
 In general, we assume you have [Ubuntu](https://ubuntu.com/download/desktop) and [ROS](http://wiki.ros.org/Documentation) installed.

 ## Understand the results